 A vanilla wafer crust on a blue table top next to a green towel and vanilla wafer cookies all around.

 As always, you’ll find the complete list of ingredients and quantities in the recipe card at the end of this post.
-Below are some notes and substitution tips:

 Ingredients for vanilla wafer crust.

-1. Salt – vanilla wafers are pretty sweet on their own, a little bit of salt will balance out the flavor of the pie crust.
+The other key ingredient, you will be surprise to hear that it is salt.
+I think vanilla wafers are pretty sweet on their own, so a little bit of salt will balance out the flavor and add dimensions, which makes my pie crust a little bit different than others out there.

-How to make vanilla wafer crust
+How to make it + tips

 There are two ways to use this Nilla wafer crust: